 back door, and a pool in a landscaped garden complete with tables, chairs and a large gas grill.
 The owner had grilling tools and we grilled steaks one night and hamburgers another night.
 We were the only ones staying there so we had a romantic private poolside meal both evenings!
 It was wonderful!!!

 Meals: When we landed in Oahu, we were tired and hungry so before checking into our accommodations we stopped by a Burger King.
-The price on their basic #1 combo meal (Whopper) was over $10.
-That was quite an introduction into “Hawaiian prices” and served to encourage a trip to the grocery store that evening. 🙂 At the grocery store on all the islands, we purchased things for sandwiches (lunch each day) as well as items to prepare simple meals in the evenings.
-I brought a few things from home like seasonings as well as things that would travel well but be VERY expensive to buy such as cereal.
+The price on their basic #1 combo meal (Whopper) was over $10 (2013).
+That was quite an introduction into “Hawaiian prices” and served to encourage a trip to the grocery store that evening. 🙂 At the grocery store on all the islands, we purchased things for sandwiches (lunch each day) as well as items to prepare simple meals in the evenings (the hamburger and steak we grilled).
+I brought a few easily packable things from home that I would NEVER want to purchase – seasonings, salt/pepper, etc… or items that I only wanted a small amount of or things I knew would be REALLY expensive in Hawaii.
 Being able to prepare simple things, especially in a full-sized kitchen, is MARVELOUS and such a great way to save some money!!!!
-I planned menus before we left, (so I’d know what seasonings to bring) then decided what items I would pack and bring and what items I would purchase there.
-I brought grocery coupons for the items I would purchase.
+I planned menus before we left, (to know what seasonings to bring) then made my ‘bring list’ and grocery list(s).
+(We had to grocery shop on each island) I brought grocery coupons that I knew I’d need.

 Coupon Books are in displays at every airport.
 They contain discounts for shopping and activities.
 When you first arrive at the airport, collect the books from all islands/locations you’ll be visiting.
 This gives you a chance to look through them BEFORE you get to a particular island.
 WORD OF CAUTION: A coupon only saves you money if you planned to do the activity/make the purchase anyway.
 If you go somewhere or buy something BECAUSE you have a coupon, you haven’t saved money…you’ve spent it. 🙂

 Wal-Mart Stores are not as plentiful on the islands as they are in the continental U.S., but they ARE there.
 Go to Walmart.com to find locations.
 Groceries are expensive in Hawaii but you’ll find “better” prices at Wal-Mart than Safeway or Foodland.
-Of course, be aware, the Walmarts on the islands are NOT SuperCenters with full grocery departments. (that’s what we’re accustomed to…) They have ‘limited’ groceries….with ‘no’ or ‘limited’ produce.
+Now…the Walmarts on the islands are NOT SuperCenters i.e. full grocery stores.
+They have ‘limited’ groceries….with ‘no’ or ‘limited’ produce.
 We found, however, that with the fruit/veggie stands along the roads, we were able to get what we wanted.

 Hawaiian Fruit: There are roadside fruit stands set up by the locals outside of town.
 You’ll also find Farmer’s Markets in Honolulu, et al., but look online for their days and hours of operation.
-These are DEFINITELY worth the stop, however prices vary booth to booth, so shop around.
+These are DEFINITELY worth the stop, however prices vary (greatly sometimes) so shop around.
 Some stand owners are willing to negotiate; others aren’t.

 The fruit grown and ripened on the vine is markedly better tasting than the grocery store variety so take advantage of this if you can.
 Be sure to get some Hawaiian bananas.
 They’re very different from what we get at home.
 They’re only 4″ long and not particularly attractive on the outside.
 They will have black spots if they’re ripe….but when you peel them (I mean, seriously….do we eat the peeling anyway??) they are the sweetest things you’ve ever tasted.
 Don’t be deterred by their looks; just try them!!!
 As far as the pineapples, someone told us that the pineapples grown on the islands are ONLY for the locals and tourists there.
 They are NOT shipped to the Mainland stores.
 They taste so much sweeter!!!
 Be sure to try one while you’re there!!!

-After a day in the heat, the BEST meal is a fruit salad created from the fruit stands.
+After a day in the heat, nothing hits the spot quite like a fruit salad – made from ‘ripened on the vine’ fruit from a local fruit stand.
 We put in pineapple, mango, papaya, Hawaiian bananas, and slivers of coconut as well as 1-2 tablespoons of the coconut water (from a fresh coconut).
 It was a PERFECT meal for us.
 Now, if we’d had children with us, we might have needed something a little more substantial, but for just us, it was perfect!
-I’d never had a fresh coconut/coconut water before….we bought it for the ‘experience’.
-I don’t know that I’ll ever buy another one.
-I liked the shaved coconut, but didn’t much care for the coconut water…however, I don’t regret buying/trying it (for experience…haha)
+I’d never had a fresh coconut/coconut water before….we tried it this time for the ‘experience’.
+I don’t know that I’ll ever drink coconut water again…but I DID like the shaved coconut in our fruit salad.

 Other News About Fruit: